sdouglass432/Conway-s-Game/README.md

 # Conways-Game
-Conway's game of life using HTML tables.
+Conway's game of life made with HTML tables.

 ## To Do
 Update edges so they properly register as dead.